 A disaster recovery method that employs simultaneous or nearly simultaneous recording of information by multiple computers.

-Material created, received, and maintained in any form as evidence and information by the organization or person, in pursuance of legal obligations or in pursuit of the University’s mission.
+Information in any form created, received, or maintained by Indiana University or its employees or agents pursuant to legal obligations or in pursuit of the University's mission.

 The copy of a record designated to satisfy an organization's retention requirements for information that exists in multiple copies; also known as the official copy.